filipbudisa/Kusur/README.md

 The following data structures are defined:

 ### Income / Expense
-Distribution can either be euqal among all users, percentage divided, or based on absolute values.
+Distribution can either be equal among all users, percentage divided, or based on absolute values.
 ```
 {
     amount: <double>,